DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Conclusion

 In this paper, we presented a differentiable proxy collision detector, \shortname.
 It models the configuration space using a non-parametric kernel perceptron, which allows faster computation than geometrical methods.
 It is able to provide instance-level proxy collision detection such that different levels of safety biases can be attached to individual objects.
 The computation of \shortname happens in a completely differentiable way, which enables the auto-differentiation packages widely available in deep learning libraries such as PyTorch to be directly applied to it.
 We further show its model can be updated online using an active learning approach.
 Finally, we show its application in constrained trajectory optimization where it is employed as the collision detector to help generate safety-optimized and semantically informed trajectories.
 Extensive quantitative results demonstrate its efficiency and efficacy compared to geometrical non-differentiable methods.

-Since the collision score of \shortname is not a geometrical distance but just a kind of \textit{pseudo} distance, a future extension of interest is to approximate the geometrical distance to facilitate some robotic applications that require more accurate geometrical information.
-Also, stochastic planning methods such as MPNet \cite{qureshi2019motion} often needs a re-planning procedure to fix inadmissible way-points, which takes a considerable portion of the overall time. \shortname, combined with optimization algorithms, may be used to accelerate this subroutine and improve the overall performance.
+Since the collision score of \shortname is not a geometrical distance but just a kind of \textit{pseudo} distance, a future extension of interest is to approximate the geometrical distance to facilitate some robotic applications that require more accurate geometrical information. \second{Also, the active learning pipeline may be improved by a smarter sampling strategy, e.g., one that uses the movement of objects to bias the sampling distribution.} Stochastic planning methods such as MPNet \cite{qureshi2019motion} often needs a re-planning procedure to fix inadmissible way-points, which takes a considerable portion of the overall time. \shortname, combined with optimization algorithms, may be used to accelerate this subroutine and improve the overall performance. \shortname may also be integrated into existing trajectory optimization frameworks such as Drake, CHOMP and TrajOpt \cite{drake, chomp, trajopt} to provide smooth analytical gradients for both in-collision and collision-free robot configurations.
 Last but not least, future work may try to tackle the challenge of completely eliminating ground-truth geometrical collision detection algorithms in the procedure of creating proxy collision detectors, which has been the main performance bottleneck of online model updates.

 \textit{Kernel Selection:} As all kernel-based learning methods are, the choice of the kernel function is vital to the performance of the kernel perceptron.
 A kernel function specially designed for proxy collision checking \cite{das2020forward}, forward-kinematics kernel $k_{\FK}$, is favored in our algorithm.
 On top of the rational quadratic (RQ) kernel,